 The ante-post race cards for the four Championship races are now live on the site and punters can get all the information they need on the biggest races.
 The cards will be updated at each declaration stage over the coming weeks with the Gold Cup Race Card, the Champion Hurdle, the World Hurdle and the Champion Chase of particular importance.

-Our very own Tom Lee is once again be on duty for us during the Cheltenham Festival this week and he will be making his tips for all the big races on a daily basis.
+Our very own Tom Lee is once again be on duty for us during the Cheltenham Festival in 2015 and he will be making his tips for all the big races on a daily basis.
 Tom has been in great form already this week with two winners on the first day and he is looking for more of the same through the Festival.
 He had a great Festival last year and we know for a fact that he is eager to top that this week making his Cheltenham Festival Tips essential reading.